D-side/digital-garden/_notes/Put the info where you need it.md

 ## The right place

 Ideally, you should also have **one** source for one kind of information depending on *where you may need it, not where it **is***.
 Because the more sources of bookmarks you have, the harder it gets to combine them and look them up.

+### Detractors

 And various services and pieces of software keep suggesting their own quickly accessible but limited versions:

 * Browsers have their own bookmark store that's intended for bookmarking primarily web links.
     * It can be decent, with tags and extra notes in plain text (not *rich* text, but at least it's *something*), and often comes with synchronization across machines and even platforms, though hardwired into the browser vendor's services.